-Referral to Industrial Commission
+Referral to SAET

-Employees, their chosen representative and/or Unions may seek referral of any matter to the South Australian Industrial Relations Commission for conciliation and/or arbitration prior to the Corporation implementing such change/s.
+Employees, their chosen representative and/or unions may seek referral of any matter to SAET for conciliation and/or arbitration prior to the Corporation implementing such change/s.

-The Corporation also reserves its right to refer any matter relating to this procedure to the South Australian Industrial Relations Commission.
+The Corporation also reserves its right to refer any matter relating to this procedure to SAET.